-The Graduate midwifery programme runs for 54 weeks.
-Its purpose is to help you develop and consolidate your midwifery knowledge within a supportive environment, working across the scope of practice.
+We collaborate with community Lead Maternity Carer (LMC) midwives, obstetric doctors, nurses and multiple other disciplines to achieve the best experience.Our Graduate Midwifery Programmes run for 54 weeks.
+Their purpose is to help you develop and consolidate your midwifery knowledge within a supportive environment, working across the scope of practice.

-The Programme begins with two weeks generic orientation to Wellington Regional Hospital, orientation to the Womens Health Service and a series of compulsory study days and core competencies.
+The programmes begin with two weeks generic orientation to Wellington Regional Hospital or Hutt Hospital, orientation to the Womens Health Service (Wellington) or Hutt Maternity, and a series of compulsory study days and core competencies.

-All graduate midwives will rotate throughout the maternity service including:
+All graduate midwives will rotate throughout the maternity services:

 - Community Midwifery Team – supernumerary for one week, with one day spent with the community breastfeeding team.